payshares-legacy/payshares-core/docs/fuzzing.md

 binaries they compile with the fuzzer's branch-tracking machinery.

-## Building an instrumented stellar-core
+## Building an instrumented payshares-core

 Start with a clean workspace, `make clean` or cleaner; then just do `./configure --enable-afl && make` and make sure you have not enabled `asan` and `ccache`;